 Elected a member of the American Academy of Arts and Sciences in April 2012, Dr. Hauser chaired, for two decades (1993-2016), the International Peace Institute (a think tank for United Nations–related matters) and was on the Advisory Board of the International Crisis Group.
 She chaired the American Ditchley Foundation, supporting Great Britain’s leading conference center from 2006 through 2010, and was elected a governor of the British Ditchley Foundation in July 2010.
 She was a director of the International Advisory Council of the Lowy Institute for International Policy (Australia), the International Institute for Strategic Studies (UK; 1996-2006), and the RAND Corporation (1999-2009).
 Dr. Hauser was a vice chair of the Dean’s Advisory Board at Harvard Law School, national co-chair of the last Harvard University Campaign, and honorary chair of the current campaign.
 She holds advanced degrees from the University of Strasbourg, in France; Harvard and NYU law schools; and the University of Paris Law Faculty.
 In April 1997 she and her husband founded the Hauser Center for Nonprofit Organizations at Harvard University (now the Hauser Institute for Civil Society).

-She is Director of the Lincoln Center for the Performing Arts in New York City, and was a Director of the New York Philharmonic Society for more than twenty years.
+She is a director of Lincoln Center for the Performing Arts in New York City and a member of the Executive Committee.
+Dr. Hauser was a director of the New York Philharmonic-Symphony Society for more than 20 years.

-He holds law degrees from Harvard Law School, NYU School of Law and the University of Paris, France.
+Hauser holds law degrees from Harvard Law School, NYU School of Law, and the University of Paris, France.